mentat/taskqueue/README.md

 # taskqueue

 A deferred task execution system using RabbitMQ written in Go.
+It is a lightweight replacement for Celery (in Webhook mode).

 Taskqueue listens on a RabbitMQ connection for tasks to be created by the application.
 It then executes a request to the given task URL with a